 However, if you do feel the calling to go deeper and learn even more from others, then your selection of teacher/guru/course will make all the difference to the quality of your experience and what you are able to share with others as a result.

-Depending upon who you decide to train with, the internationally recognised Dr. Madan Kataria model of two day Laughter Yoga Leader Training will equip you with the knowledge and skills necessary to embed Laughter Yoga into your own life and successfully share it with others if you want to.
+The two day Laughter Yoga Leader Training is an internationally recognised standard and a great place to start.
+The course will equip you with the knowledge and skills necessary to embed more laughter into your own life and be able to share it with others.

-But other models of Laughter Yoga training do exist and are equally valid and useful, such as Joe Hoare’s Natural Laughter Skills course, Melanie Bloch’s Inside-Out Laughter, Julie Whitehead’s Stressless Living, Caroline Carr’s Find Your Oomph!, Jo Bluett’s Laughter Cleanse, Sebastian Gendry’s Laughter Wellness training, Caroline Harts’s Joyful Jaunts, Lisa Sturge’s Laughter Skills Training and our very own Laughter Connection course we lovingly refer to as TLC.
+You may also consider other models of laughter training, such as Joe Hoare’s Natural Laughter Skills course, Melanie Bloch’s Inside-Out Laughter, Julie Whitehead’s Stressless Living, Caroline Carr’s Find Your Oomph!, Jo Bluett’s Laughter Cleanse, Sebastian Gendry’s Laughter Wellness training, Caroline Harts’s Joyful Jaunts, Lisa Sturge’s Laughter Skills Training and our very own Therapeutic Laughter Coach (TLC) Training.

 The best teachers have a broad range of skills and experience and are constantly growing and developing their work.
-To get funnelled into one myopic way of thinking and miss the wider landscape would be to limit ourselves and to limit the power and reach of Laughter Yoga.
-It’s time to break out of the box and be free!
+To get funnelled into one way of thinking and miss the wider landscape would be to limit ourselves and to limit the power and reach of Laughter Yoga.
 Learn from the best and then do your own thing to the best of your ability.
 It’s time to shine.

 Laughter Yoga is a simple, healthy and positive practice to bring more joy to your life and the lives of many others.
 Now, more than ever before, the world needs more positive connections, and laughter has the power to connect us all, around the world, in an instant.
 By changing ourselves we can change the world and live a happier, healthier, more enjoyable life.